CAF: Bluetooth LE state module

 Propagating information about the connection state and parameters with Application Event Manager events

-CAF assumes that Bluetooth Peripheral device supports only one simultaneous connection and can have up to one bond per Bluetooth local identity.
+CAF assumes that Bluetooth Peripheral device supports only one simultaneous connection.

 To use the module, you must enable the following Kconfig options: